US hasn't verified Russian pullback of troops near Ukraine

 Diplomatic efforts continued Tuesday.

-U.S. Secretary of State Antony Blinken held a call with Lavrov, and Biden spoke with French President Emmanuel Macron on Tuesday about the evolving crisis.
+U.S. Secretary of State Antony Blinken held a call with Russian Foreign Minister Sergey Lavrov, and Biden spoke with French President Emmanuel Macron on Tuesday about the evolving crisis.

 Meanwhile, Russian lawmakers urged Putin to recognize rebel-held areas in eastern Ukraine as independent states.
 The State Duma, Russia’s lower house, voted to submit an appeal to Putin to that effect.